EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

 15. After replication has completed, add the failover scripts in ECX Manager
 16. Test
 ## Testing
-•	Cluster-1 and Cluster-2 active node
+Cluster-1 and Cluster-2 active node
-Stop group
+- Stop group
-Start group
+- Start group
-Move group to another node in cluster
+- Move group to another node in cluster
-Move group back
+- Move group back
-Problematic scenarios
+## Problematic scenarios
-•	The active node in both clusters fails over at the same time
+- The active node in both clusters fails over at the same time
 Concern: Depending on the timing, the scripts to modify replication might interfere with each other, leading to failure re-enabling replication.

-Potential Enhancements
+## Potential Enhancements
-•	Hyper-V replication monitoring
+- Hyper-V replication monitoring
+- Cross-cluster VM failover

-Other Notes
+## Other Notes
-•	Stopping the script resource and starting it again should fix replication in the event that the scripts failed or did not complete after a group move or failover.
+- Stopping the script resource and starting it again should fix replication in the event that the scripts failed or did not complete after a group move or failover.